motion/orbit/notes/next.md

 Aug 7th:

-- Masonry.fixedHeight mode for Directory/Settings cards (no double render)
-- react-fast-compare local copy and fix comparison for our setting card (proxies breaking?)

-- Build to .app
 - SHOULD have auto-port finding not hardcoded
 - SHOULD one command to push update
 - SHOULD show banner, update and restart once update is pushed
-- Settings panes all fully working
 - General settings go directly in settings pane
 - SHOULD have general setting for shortuct
 - SHOULD have setting for start on login
-  - SHOULD have Orbit area:
-    - SHOULD allow adding a new Orbit team in UI with peek input + add button
-- Minor bugs
 - SHOULD have simple query for mixed recent things by default to start
 - SHOULD handle screen changes/resizes

-  - SHOULD have open keyboard shortcuts work
+- Masonry.fixedHeight mode for Directory/Settings cards (no double render)
+- react-fast-compare local copy and fix comparison for our setting card (proxies breaking?)
 - fix horizontal scroller to cut off nicer

 Aug 14th: